D61-IA/bkcli/README.md

 ## Contributing

-Pull requests and issues are welcome
+Issues and pull requests and are welcome